Candidates for the MAET Courses

 All payments and cheques are to be made payable to the Medical Artists’ Education Trust in pounds sterling (GBP), for all students whether UK-based or overseas.

-Each student is required to be a fully paid-up Student Member of the Medical Artists’ Association of Great Britain (MAA), this is a separate fee and will be collected centrally by the MAET each autumn term and forwarded to the MAA.
+Each student is required to be a fully paid-up Student Member of the Medical Artists’ Association of Great Britain (MAA), this is a separate annual fee and will be collected centrally by the MAET each autumn term and forwarded to the MAA.

 Applicant Education